Jordan’s national animal is an Arabian Oryx. Wait, Or-what? Yes, you heard me an Oryx. They look like this…

 - The Humane Center for Animal Welfare (HCAW)

-- Animals Jordan
+- Al Rahmeh Society for Animals in Jordan

 - Canaan Dogs Rescue (International adoptions only)